 Every job has stress, but some jobs can affect us more than we know.
 Sometimes, jobs can cause people to develop mental health issues that can be debilitating.
 What many people don’t realize is that mental health problems can be covered by workers’ compensation just like physical injuries.

 If you have been denied proper medical coverage by your employer because of a mental health impairment, our workers compensation attorney in Los Angeles will be your voice.
-At Koszdin, Fields, Sherry & Katz, we will ensure you receive fair treatment.
+At Koszdin, Fields & Sherry, we will ensure you receive fair treatment.

 California state law recognizes that mental health issues can be detrimental to your ability to earn money.